inventree/InvenTree/docs/docs/start/config.md

 InvenTree requires a secret key for providing cryptographic signing - this should be a secret (and unpredictable) value.

+!!! info "Auto-Generated Key"
+    If none of the following options are specified, InvenTree will automatically generate a secret key file (stored in `secret_key.txt`) on first run.

 The secret key can be provided in multiple ways, with the following (descending) priorities:

 **Pass Secret Key via Environment Variable**